-This posting summarizes some detailed research into the state of government accessibility standards around the world, as of June 2015.
+This posting summarizes some detailed research into the state of government accessibility standards around the world, as of March 2016.
 Usually these evolve fairly slowly, although the Jodhan vs. Attorney General of Canada case may change that (governments don’t like being successfully sued by their citizens).

 Search engines can’t see and can’t click, so there’s a big overlap between making sites accessible and making sites perform well in search engines.
 Social media also uses several features that improve accessibility.

 Summary The table element in HTML is not always treated as a table by assistive technology.

 Historically HTML tables have been misused for layout.
 Before the introduction of CSS Grid in 2017 there was no reliable CSS method to layout HTML on a grid, so tables were often used instead (and some legacy browsers still don’t support CSS Grid).

 This means there are two types of table: